Fighting For Injured Public Safety Workers

 In California, public safety members are covered under sections of the Labor Code.
 These provide injured workers payments of up to one year of full salary, with no income tax, and coverage for all medically necessary treatment.

 "What types of public safety members can file for workers' compensation?"

 Other public safety members eligible to file claims include harbor or port police, transit police, sheriff's deputies, probation officers and member of airport law enforcement.
 Apprentice officers and volunteer officers are also covered under the law.

 A public safety member must file a claim for benefits within one year after the date of injury.
 But it is a good idea to have legal representation when filing a claim.

 "How can you help with my workers' compensation claim?"

 The approval of workers' compensation claims for public safety members is not automatic.
 Each case is reviewed and many are denied.
-If you've been injured on the job, McLaughlin & Sanchez can help you protect your rights.
+If you've been injured on the job, Robert A. McLaughlin, APC can help you protect your rights.